Gear & ReviewsGear ReviewsBoxingSolo Training

 • Best experience requires a heavy bag.

 1. What is my goal?
-(Skill development vs. Calorie burn)
+(Skill and reaction training vs. calorie burn vs. data tracking)

 2. What equipment do I have?
-(Heavy bag vs. Shadow boxing)
+(Heavy bag, free-standing bag, VR headset, or just your fists)

 3. Do I need visual or audio cues?
-(Looking at a screen vs. Listening to voice)
+(Looking at a screen vs. listening to a voice while keeping your eyes up)

 For fighters who want to improve their reaction time and technique while shadow boxing or working the bag, an audio-first app like FightFlow is often the most practical choice.
-It allows you to keep your eyes up and focus on your movement, rather than staring at a phone screen.
+It lets you keep your eyes up and focus on your movement, rather than staring at a phone screen mid-round.

 Ready to upgrade your solo training?
 Try FightFlow today and experience the difference of voice-led reaction training.